-We're sharing the information below for informational purposes only and is provided strictly as a resource.
+We're sharing the information below for informational purposes only, and is provided strictly as a resource.
 It does not substitute licensed exotic veterinary treatment, where time is critical in emergencies.
 For your animal's sake, please do not attempt to diagnose or treat from home or by advice through social media platforms that may miss essential variables specific to your beloved pet when it is in need.
 Please get your prairie dog to an exotic veterinarian as soon as possible.
 If you need help finding a qualified exotic vet near you, please don't hesitate to contact us, and we will help you.
 Personalized care advice is always available to you and your specific prairie dog by contacting us concerning captive care, but it does NOT replace proper veterinary care.
 Gena Seaberg is also willing to partner and collaborate directly with your veterinarian at any time and welcomes their call or email as she works with veterinarians worldwide routinely.
 Please allow for a 24-48 hour response time in non-emergency situations.
 If an emergency arises and your vet needs assistance, please ask your vet to state the urgency in any communication.
 Thank you.

 Information in this document is limited and does not include proper bandaging strategies, what to do in cases of nerve-related self-mutilation after spinal cord injury, various dental concerns, digestive ailments, parasite treatment measures, and more.
 The information is limited due to the high potential for liability or harm to your beloved pet when its unique characteristics, nutrition, health history, and specific caretaking practices have yet to be discussed.
-If interested in help in these areas, don't hesitate to get in touch with Gena Seaberg directly for more personalized one-on-one assistance to address your particular needs and help to find the proper veterinarian to assist you.
+If interested in help in these areas, don't hesitate to contact Gena Seaberg directly for more personalized one-on-one assistance to address your particular needs and help find the proper veterinarian to assist you.

 TO AVOID INJURY AND ACCIDENTS, PRAIRIE DOG-PROOF YOUR ENVIRONMENT AND THEIR HABITAT AND SUPERVISE YOUR PRAIRIE DOG CLOSELY WHEN THEY ARE OUT IN YOUR HOME!
 IDEAS ABOUT PRAIRIE DOG PROOFING CAN BE OBTAINED THROUGH A FREE CONSULT ON THIS WEBSITE, OR WE WELCOME YOUR IDEAS AS WELL IF YOU WANT TO SHARE THROUGH THE ONLINE CONTACT FORM.